 • Volcanic rock or pumice

-First, you'll also need some trays.
+To prepare this mix, first you'll also need two trays.
 Greenhouse Megastore has some good ones.
-So now, prepare 2 trays.
 The tray on the top will have holes underneath.
 You’ll put your garden soil in about two inches thick on that tray.

 Then, put in some fertilizer and mix it well.
 On the 2nd tray in the bottom, put the volcanic rocks in & spray water into it.
 This tray doesn’t have holes.